 The twelve chapter of the book of Acts tells an interesting story about a time when Peter slept.
 Actually, it starts out much more harmful that the bedtime story I just proposed.
 Herod had just taken and killed James, the brother of John, whom Jesus called the sons of thunder.
 And seeing how it pleased the Jews, he then went after Peter, seeking even more political capital, and had the great apostle arrested.

 Peter is secured with four quatrains of soldiers.
-That’s 16 men.
-He’s chained between two, and an additional 14 more are charged with his keeping.
+That’s 16 assigned men.
+We assume four to each of the watches of the night.
+He’s chained between two, and an additional 2 outside his cell.
 Herod no doubt is aware of the first time the Apostles were arrested, and how they all miraculously found release and were instructed to return unto the Temple and continue preaching.
 You can read the details in Acts 5.

 Sixteen guards, chains and several gates might all serve to make Peter the most secure prisoner of the times.
 Herod was taking no chances.